SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-ant.md

 The SonarScanner for Ant provides a `task` to allow integration of SonarQube analysis into an Apache Ant build script.

-The SonarScanner for Ant is an Ant Task that is wrapper of [SonarScanner](/analysis/scan/sonarscanner/), which works by invoking SonarScanner and passing to it all [properties](/analysis/analysis-parameters/) named following a `sonar.*` convention.
+The SonarScanner for Ant is an Ant Task that is a wrapper of [SonarScanner](/analysis/scan/sonarscanner/), which works by invoking SonarScanner and passing to it all [properties](/analysis/analysis-parameters/) named following a `sonar.*` convention.
 This has the downside of not being very Ant-y, but the upside of providing instant availability of any new analysis parameter introduced by a new version of SonarQube.
 Therefore, successful use of the SonarScanner for Ant requires strict adherence to the property names shown below.

-## Use
+## Using the SonarScanner for Ant
 Define a new sonar Ant target in your Ant build script:
 ```
 <!-- build.xml -->